 \textbf{Lessons Learned.} The VEs allowed the attendees to gather in a virtual workspace.
-Video conference platforms, such as Zoom or Skype, recently introduced features to create a similar impression by visually cropping attendees and stitching them together in a shared room\footnote{\url{https://blog.zoom.us/introducing-zoom-immersive-view} \\ \url{https://www.skype.com/en/blogs/2021-05-together-mode}}.
+Videoconference platforms, such as Zoom or Skype, recently introduced features to create a similar impression by visually cropping attendees and stitching them together in a shared room\footnote{\url{https://blog.zoom.us/introducing-zoom-immersive-view} \\ \url{https://www.skype.com/en/blogs/2021-05-together-mode}}.
 However, this lacks intradiegetic possibilities to utilize this added spatial component, for example, the eye gaze in turn-taking.
 When designing a VR meeting platform, we consider it essential to foster dynamic interpersonal interactions by supporting meaningful movements, such as approaching others, forming groups and queues, waving, pointing, or nodding.
-Non-verbal cues have a strong impact on social interactions in VR but have not yet tapped the rich potential familiar from offline behavior \citep{tanenbaum2020.ExpressiveNonverbalCommunicationinSVR, maloney_talking_2020}.
+Non-verbal cues strongly impact social interactions in VR but have not yet tapped the rich potential familiar from offline behavior \citep{tanenbaum2020.ExpressiveNonverbalCommunicationinSVR, maloney_talking_2020}.
 In line with related research, our participants reported spatial group arrangements and proxemics similar to in-person meetings.
 As \cite{Williamson2021.ProxemicsSocialVRWorkshop} point out, elevation provides additional opportunities for an audience in VEs to arrange for better visibility.
 While this can be beneficial, we advise caution when activating flying features, as they might diminish professionalism or affect the perception of social status differences.

 For flexible and realistic group dynamics, purposeful and configurable spatial audio with carefully chosen volume reduction parameters is required, as well as an option to hear everyone in a plenum.
-We observed similar behavior of our participants as in a study by \cite{williamson_ProxemicsAudio_2022}, where users seemed to move close together to best hear each other despite audible background conversations.
-As proposed by our participants, it might be helpful to allow users to create a private sound bubble with visible boundaries to shield their own group.
+We observed similar behavior of our participants as in a study by \cite{williamson_ProxemicsAudio_2022}, where users seemed to move close together to hear each other best despite loud background conversations.
+As our participants proposed, allowing users to create a private sound bubble with visible boundaries to shield their group might be helpful.
 Already in 1999, \citeauthor{Stahl1999.ancientVRMeetings} reported in a similar case study that the uncertainty of being audible was one of two critical challenges for VR meetings.
-Even today, we still observe the need for clearer indicators of one's comprehensibility within the room.
+Even today, we still observe the need for more explicit indicators of one's comprehensibility within the room.